UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

 5. Doen en laten (causaliteit)
 6. Doen (omschrijving)

-De hulpwerkwoorden die gevolgd worden door een infinitief worden niet gescoord bij HwwZ, Stam of Stam+t"
+De hulpwerkwoorden die gevolgd worden door een infinitief worden niet gescoord bij HwwZ, Stam of Stam+t".

-**Remark**: the auxiliary verbs that take *te* plus infinitive are not covered yet **Remark**: should we count *zitten*, *staan*, *liggen*, etc.  as HwwZ when not followed by infinitive or *te* + infinitive?
+**Remark**: the auxiliary verbs that take *te* plus infinitive are not covered yet

+**Remark**: should we count *zitten*, *staan*, *liggen*, etc.  as HwwZ when not followed by infinitive or *te* + infinitive?